pytorch/torchtune/docs/source/examples/lora_finetune.rst

 -----------------------------------

 Finally, we can put it all together and finetune a model using TorchTune's `LoRA recipe <https://github.com/pytorch-labs/torchtune/blob/48626d19d2108f92c749411fbd5f0ff140023a25/recipes/lora_finetune.py>`_.
-Make sure that you have first downloaded the Llama2 weights and tokenizer by following :ref:`these instructions<download_llama_label>`
+Make sure that you have first downloaded the Llama2 weights and tokenizer by following :ref:`these instructions<download_llama_label>`.
-You can then run the following command to perform LoRA finetuning on Llama2 using the Alpaca dataset on two GPUs:
+You can then run the following command to perform a LoRA finetune of Llama2-7B using the Alpaca dataset with two GPUs:

 .. code-block:: bash